+Clear roof surfaces.
 Clear off leaves and other debris that can promote mold, mildew and water collection on the roof surface.
 Ice that forms under shingles can lift the edges or cause cracking, permitting water to enter once spring rains arrive.
-Check ventilation.